OUR VISION: As a non-profit clinic, Moore Free & Charitable Clinic seeks to create a healthy community by providing health care to the uninsured.

-Free and charitable health clinics are nonprofit, community-based organizations that provide medical care at little or no charge to low-income, uninsured persons through the use of volunteer health care professionals, partnerships with specialty health care providers, and, in some cases, through employed medical staff.
+Free and charitable health clinics are non-profit, community-based organizations that provide medical care at no charge to low-income, uninsured persons through the use of volunteer health care professionals, partnerships with specialty health care providers, and, in some cases, through employed medical staff.

 A free and charitable clinic patient is the person in line with you at the grocery store, or in the pews with you at church.
 A patient is often working, but either can’t afford, is not offered, or is not eligible for health insurance (“the working poor”).
 Sometimes, a person may lack health insurance because they work more than one part-time job when full-time employment with benefits is not available.
 In terms of ethnicity, patients typically match the makeup of the community.

-It depends on the clinic, but free clinics can provide medical, behavioral and dental care, as well as prescription medications, for low-income, uninsured and other vulnerable populations throughout North Carolina.
+It depends on the clinic, but non profit clinics can provide medical, behavioral and dental care, as well as prescription medications, for low-income, uninsured and other vulnerable populations throughout North Carolina.

-During 2016, in North Carolina, $234,913,400 in free health services were delivered to 75,000+ uninsured patients.
-The volunteer workforce equaled 8,000+ volunteer healthcare professionals and dedicated community volunteers-donating more than 499,000 hours of service.
-Free clinics are delivering quality care and improving the health of the uninsured.
+During 2021, non profit clinics in North Carolina delivered $315,021,739 in free health services to over 82,400 uninsured patients.
+Even in a pandemic year, the volunteer workforce equaled 5,260 volunteer healthcare professionals and dedicated community volunteers.
+Free clinics are delivering quality care and improving the health of the uninsured with efficiency and compassion.

 Funding comes primarily from individual donations from businesses, civic organizations, churches, and community members.
-Foundations also make some grant money available.
+Foundations and state agencies also make some grant money available.
 Clinics provide an outstanding value for the contributions they receive.
-At Moore Free & Charitable Clinic in 2018, for every $1.00 donated, $29.61 in health services is provided.
+At Moore Free & Charitable Clinic in 2021, for every $1.00 donated, $35.41 in health services is provided.

-See the Eligilibility Page for information about eligibility guidlines.
+See the Eligibility Page for information about eligibility guidelines.

 See the Health Services page for more information.